+Fuses for the accessories are on the fuse block.
 See the Component Locations section in Chapter 2 for the location of the fuse block.
 Fuses for the engine control and gauges are on the engine.
 See the engine operation manual.
-Some equipment may have secondary fuse protection at the unit or at the battery.
+Some equipment may have secondary fuse protection at the unit, or at the battery.

-12-Volt DC Accessory Outlet (If Equipped)
+12-Volt DC Accessory Outlet

-Do NOT use the 12-Volt DC accessory outlet with a cigarette or cigar lighter.
+Do NOT use the 12-volt DC accessory outlet with a cigarette or cigar lighter.
 High temperatures may melt the outlet.

-- The 12-Volt DC accessory outlet can be used with any 12-Volt device which draws 10-amps or less. - The 12-Volt DC accessory outlet is protected by a 10-amp fuse on the fuse block, for 170/180/190 BR.

-See the Component Locations section in Chapter 2 for the location of the 12-Volt DC accessory outlet.
+- The 12-volt DC accessory outlet can be used with any 12-volt device which draws 10-amps or less. - The 12-volt DC accessory outlet is protected by a 10-amp fuse on the fuse block. - See the Component Locations section in Chapter 2 for the location of the 12-volt DC accessory outlet.